siddharthamck/Test_analytics/playbook.md

 ```

 You will start by defining the parameters as above in a regular jupyter cell, and then tag the jupyter notebook using the Jupyter menu View -> Cell Toolbar -> Tags.
-Following this, continue developing the Jupyter notebook as usual.
+Following this, continue developing the Jupyter notebook as usual

 ## Defining the notebook parameters
 To run the notebook defined above with a different set of parameters update the parameter file `params.yaml`, as shown below -